saturncloud/examples/examples/examples-gpu/nyc-taxi/README.md

 ### Random forest classification

-Ready to dive in?
+The random forest notebooks are an example of GPU-acceleration for model training with [RAPIDS](http://rapids.ai/).
+The [`cuml` package](https://github.com/rapidsai/cuml) features an API that closely resembles scikit-learn, but does all processing on GPUs.
+This leads to some crazy performance speedups!
+What if your data doesn't fit into a single GPU's memory?
+That's where Dask comes in!
+RAPIDS has native Dask integrations to be able to run on a cluster of machines with GPUs.
+Buckle up, this is going to be a fun ride!

 Run these notebooks in order:

 1. [`rf-scikit.ipynb`](rf-scikit.ipynb): single-node scikit version - takes a while 🙁
 1. [`rf-rapids.ipynb`](rf-rapids.ipynb): single-GPU RAPIDS version - super fast! 🤯
 1. [`rf-rapids-dask.ipynb`](rf-rapids-dask.ipynb): multi-GPU Dask+RAPIDS version - _extra_ super fast! 🤯🤯🤯

 For the best experience, we recommend opening up two notebooks at a time side-by-side in JupyterLab.
-That way you can see which lines of the code change between them (spoiler: not many!).
+That way you can see which lines of code change between them (spoiler: not many!).
 There are a few different resources to monitor to see what's happening:

 - **CPU utilization of Jupyter client** for scikit-learn example: open a new Terminal window and run `htop`.
 - **GPU utilization of Jupyter client** for RAPIDS example: open a new Terminal window and run: